mongator/factory/doc/03_embedded_and_reference_generators.md

 Embeddeds Many
 --------------

 #### null
 Create one embedded document

 #### integer
-If an integer is given the equal number of default documents will be created.
+If an integer is given, that number of default documents will be created.

 #### multidimensional array
-An equal number of documents will be create with each inner array configuration
+An equal number of documents will be created with each inner array configuration

 ```php
 array(